 Putting mealworms on a bird table

 Leave out live or dried mealworms for blackbirds and robins.
 Nesting birds such as blue tits and house sparrows may take them for their young if caterpillars are in short supply.
+However, avoid letting mealworms spill onto the ground as hedgehogs may eat them at night –mealworms are extremely dangerous for hedgehogs, causing bone deformities.

 Create wildlife habitats